 Quiz 2

-After completing the quiz, you will be told whether your answer was correct or incorrect and the number of points you got.
-You can take the quiz many times, there are no restrictions.
-The test score is converted to a scale from 0 to 100 points.
+Upon completion of the quiz, you will be informed whether your answers were correct or incorrect, along with your total score.
+You are welcome to retake the quiz as many times as desired, there are no limitations.
+Your test score will be converted to a scale from 0 to 100 points.

 Naloxone is available in prefilled nasal spray and injectable forms, both of which can be used without medical training.